Gurudutt-Goswami/Python-Fundamental/README.md

 3. Imp Extensions for Visual Studio Code : Python, Pylance,Material Icon Theme, Live Server, DJango (VSCode is IDE cum source code Editor)
 4. After installation open cmd (or Window power shell if you are using Windows) & type 'python', to see version only type 'python --version'
 5. Python is a ```high level, Portable(Works on Linux/Windows/Mac) , Open Source & case sensitive language.```
+6. To increase the font size using ctrl + mouse wheel, Go to VSCode Settings & type Zoom where you will get 'Mouse Wheel Zoom' Option, just check that.

 # Topics